Quantum-Geometric Fingerprints of Altermagnetic Order in Planar Magnetotransport

+Its field scaling and angular periodicities in $\theta$ and $\alpha$ are analogous to those of the longitudinal response $\chi^{xx;x}$; a detailed analysis is given in the SM~\cite{SM}.

-\paragraph{Planar Hall Effect}---The magnetic field induced Hall effect is given by the integral over the Berry curvature susceptibility in Eq.~\eqref{eq:Berry_sus}.
-The $C_{2z}$ symmetry leads to $\sigma^{xy}(-\bm{B})=\sigma^{xy}(\bm{B})$.
-Therefore, we expect the leading order of linear Hall conductivity to be even in $B$, which does not conflict with the Onsager relation due to the even-parity magnetic order (The details can be found in the SM\cite{SM}).
-To further probe the magnetic symmetry of altermagnets, we examine the linear Hall conductivity, given by
+\emph{Berry curvature fingerprints in planar Hall responses.}---We next discuss Hall-type fingerprints associated with Berry curvature susceptibility.
+The planar magnetic field induced Hall conductivity is obtained by integrating the BCS defined in Eq.~\eqref{eq:Berry_sus}.
+Because $C_{2z}$ symmetry requires $\sigma^{xy}(-\bm{B})=\sigma^{xy}(\bm{B})$, the leading linear Hall response must be even in $B$, consistent with Onsager reciprocity for even-parity magnetic order.
+The Hall conductivity susceptibility is